mockery/mockery/README.md

 ####Note

-The future Mockery 0.9.4 release will be the final version to have PHP 5.3 as a minimum requirement.
-The minimum PHP requirement will thereafter move to PHP 5.4.
+The current Mockery 0.9.4 release is the final version to have PHP 5.3 as a minimum requirement.
+The minimum PHP requirement has been moved to PHP 5.4 for future releases.
 Also, the PEAR channel will go offline permanently no earlier than 30 June 2015.

 ## Mock Objects